U.S. exports seen at risk as Russia enters WTO

 Russia also might punish the United States by awarding certain state contracts to other suppliers.

-Russian airline Aeroflot could decide to buy airplanes from European manufacturer Airbus instead of Boeing, or the Russian railways could buy equipment from Siemens instead of General Electric, Aslund said.
+Russian airline Aeroflot (AFLT.MM) could decide to buy airplanes from European manufacturer Airbus EAD.PA instead of Boeing (BA.N), or the Russian railways could buy equipment from Siemens (SIEGn.DE) instead of General Electric (GE.N), Aslund said.

 European auto companies also could gain a decisive advantage in the Russian market over U.S. companies if Congress does not act soon, he said.